hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

 * Advanced
   * Protection against larger & more sophisticated attacks targeting applications running on EC2, ELB, CloudFront AWS Global Accelerator and Route 53 resources
   * Always on, flow based monitoring to provide realtime notifications of DDOS attacks

-## Guard Duty

-* Centralized **threat detection** service that uses ML to continuously monitor for malicious behavior.
-It receives feeds from 3rd parties like Proofpoint and Crowdstrike about known malicious domains and IP addresses.
-* Anomaly detection by learning what normal behavior looks like in your account and alerts of any abnormal malicious behavior
-  * IAM users and AWS accounts credentials being used in a suspicious way, such as from IP addresses associated with known malicious actors
-  * EC2 instances trying to mine cryptocurrency or communicate with IP addresses and domains associated with known malicious actors
-  * container workloads in EKS
-  * storage - S3 policy allowing public read access
-* Allows you to monitor CloudTrail logs, VPC flow logs and DNS query logs for potential threats.
-Since it only alerts about an activity, it is not an **Intrusion Prevention System** (IPS).
-You could build your actions on top of GuardDuty alerts with AWS Lambda, but it is not part of the service itself.
-It is different from **Inspector** as it is not application aware

 ## Macie